'Big hassle': Second Four Square ram raided in a week

 A supermarket in Hastings has been ram raided and alcohol stolen less than a week after a similar burglary at another Four Square.

-Four Square Frimley was broken into about 5am today in what police as a "copycat" attack.
+Four Square Frimley was broken into about 5am today in what police described as a "copycat" attack.

 The offenders, believed to be young people, used a stolen vehicle to smash into the glass entrance before taking off with cider and wine.